-Directions: Use knowledge about your students to establish content-specific learning goal(s) and ELD goal(s) and develop one lesson plan focused on either literacy or mathematics (integration of other content is appropriate; however, learning goal[s] must reflect literacy or mathematics).
+Directions: Use knowledge about your students to establish content-specific learning goal(s) and ELD goal(s) for English learner(s) (for FS1) and develop one lesson plan.

-You may use any lesson plan format (e.g., the format used by your teacher preparation program or by the school or district where you are student teaching/teaching) or use the Part B: Sample Lesson Plan Template provided that is grounded in a UDL approach.
-If you are using a lesson plan format developed by your program, school, or district, be sure that it aligns with all the required information in the Instructional Cycle 1 Guide, including grade-level content standards and learning goals, as well as ELD standards and learning goals.
+You may use any lesson plan format (e.g., the format used by your teacher preparation program or by the school or district where you are student teaching/teaching) or use the Part B: Sample Lesson Plan Template provided, which is grounded in a UDL approach.
+If you are using a lesson plan format developed by your program, school, or district, be sure that it aligns with all the required information in the Instructional Cycle 1 Guide, including content standards and learning goals, as well as ELD standards and learning goals.
 The lesson plan should address the following components:

-- 1. What are you planning to teach in the lesson? - Lesson Overview: - California Content Standards and/or Curriculum Frameworks (grade level) - Content-specific learning goal(s) (specify literacy or mathematics) - California English Language Development (ELD) Standards - ELD learning goal(s) to support English learners in the lesson
+1. What are you planning to teach in the lesson?

+- Lesson Overview: - o California Content Standards and/or Curriculum Frameworks - content-specific learning goal(s) - California English Language Development (ELD) Standards - ELD learning goal(s) to support English learners in the lesson (ELD learning goals must also be included in bilingual classroom settings)